DKFN/bunnycdn-cli/index.md

 All keys are stored in `~/.bnycdn` text file

 There is two types of keys: Pullzones and Storages.
-* The pullzone key is yout unique client key in order to do operations on pullzones (pz command)
+* The pullzone key is yout unique client key in order to do operations on pullzones (pz command).
+If you only have one account, you wiill not need anymore than default value
 * The storage key is the FTP Password of your storage.
 If you provide a read-only key you will have limitted fonctionnalities (ls, cp only for download).

 ### List your pullzones